surajondev/surajondev/README.md

 *Learning and helping other people to understand technology👨‍💻*

-## I am a programmer, Graphic Designer, Animator and an IT student.
+## I am a Programmer and Technical Author.

 ---